Subscribe to News Brief

 David is a changelawyer through and through.
 He serves as General Counsel & Vice President of Basketball Legal Affairs for the Golden State Warriors.
 He's also a musician who got his start as an underground rapper in Chicago.
 For David, representation and legitimacy are one and the same.
 If young people of color do not see lawyers who look like them, they'll lose faith that the justice system is fair.
 David serves on the board of directors of

 Isa is not a lawyer, but that hasn't stopped her from being a changelawyer in spirit.
 She's a fearless translatina activist who empowers lawyers to fight for the rights of LGBT immigrants.
-She is Deputy Director of Transgender Law Center and under her leadership, TLC has sued for the release of transgender women from ICE detention and to end all deportations.
+She is Deputy Director of Mijente, a digital and grassroots hub for Latinx and Chicanx organizations, and former Deputy Director at Transgender Law Center.
+Under her leadership, TLC has sued for the release of transgender women from ICE detention and to end all deportations.
 Isa wants to see more transgender lawyers in positions of power because only they can articulate what it means for the transgender community to feel safe in our society.
 Transgender Law Center's pioneering legal work earned them a fellowship grant from

 Racial Justice Advocate